 Most of the Xbox One Games have a size in two to three-digit figures (in GBs), and if you only have a 500 GB or a 1TB hard drive, running out of space for a regular gamer is not a surprise.
-Adding to this, if you are into buying digital games, re-downloading the games take a toll on your bandwidth, time, and especially those big updates.
+Adding to this, if you are into buying digital games, re-downloading them takes a toll on your bandwidth and time, especially during those big updates.

 The good news is that Xbox One supports external drives, which can be used to install games and keep them there, while you still use the internal storage for downloading and installing the new games.
 In this post, I will share how you can achieve it.